Maria Entraigues: Film career, music awards, and aviation

-Entraigues engaged in singing and songwriting for movies including A Beautiful Life, and for A Walk in the Clouds, which was directed by Alfonso Arau, with whom she worked on six films after that.
-She also composed and performed music for Rush Hour 3, and for Disney movies, Disney radio campaigns and FOX Latin Television.
+Entraigues engaged in singing and songwriting for movies including A Beautiful Life (2008), and for A Walk in the Clouds (1995), which was directed by Alfonso Arau, with whom she worked on six films after that.
+She also composed and performed music for Rush Hour 3 (2008), and for Disney movies, Disney radio campaigns and FOX Latin Television.

 In 2005, Entraigues received an ASCAP award for co-writing the song "Luchare Por Tu Amor".
 This song was written as part of the soundtrack for the film, Zapata, starring Alejandro Fernández, for which the music was otherwise composed by Entraigues and Ruy Folguera.
 Her performance of the works of music of legendary singer Carlos Gardel was positively reviewed in Global Rhythm, in 2007, where a reviewer noted that "ten classic tracks are lovingly interpreted by singer Maria Entraigues", and wrote that Entraigues "has a sweet voice which seduces me every time I hear the album".
 Entraigues performed with the Cómplices Tour of Mexican singer Luis Miguel from 2008 to 2009.
 In 2010, she appeared in the Italian romantic comedy The Trick in the Sheet (original title: L'imbroglio Nel Lenzuolo), for which she also composed the music.
-In one scene, Entraigues sings Quando men vo from Puccini's opera, La bohème.
+In one scene, Entraigues sings Quando me'n vo' from Puccini's opera, La bohème.
+In May 2025, Entraigues performed for Argentinian President Javier Milei at a fashion event at Señor Tango in Buenos Aires, celebrating the 50-year career of designer Roberto Piazza, alongside other notable Argentine artists such as Raúl Lavié and Patricia Sosa.

 Entraigues is also a pilot, and worked in that capacity on the set of the 2010 film, Jackass 3D.
 She began flying out of the Bob Hope Airport in Burbank, California, as a way to overcome a fear of flying.
-Her husband, Gary Abramson, is also a private pilot.
+Her husband, Gary Alan, is also a private pilot.

 Longevity advocacy

-Entraigues serves as the Director of Develpment for the SENS Research Foundation, and is also part of the Advisory Team of the Coalition for Radical Life Extension, a Board Member of the International Longevity Alliance, Director of Communications for the California Transhumanist Party, and a member of the Advisory Board of the Lifeboat Foundation.
+Entraigues serves as the Director of Development for the SENS Research Foundation, and is also part of the Advisory Team of the Coalition for Radical Life Extension, a board member of the International Longevity Alliance, and a member of the advisory board of the Lifeboat Foundation.
 In 2019, Aging Analytics named Entraigues one of the Top-50 Women Longevity Leaders.
-In 2022, she joined the Scientific Advisory Board of Afrolongevity, an organization aimed at addressing longevity issues in Africa, and was designated an ambassador of the UK-based United Sigma Intelligence Association.
+In 2022, she joined the Scientific Advisory Board of Afrolongevity, an organization aimed at addressing longevity issues in Africa.
+In 2025, Entraigues was a cofounder of the Alliance for Longevity Science, Arts & Entertainment (ALSAE), with the aim of working with creative artists to improve representation of longevity in the arts.